s2t2/s2t2.github.io/_posts/2015-07-03-how-to-make-a-ruby-gem.md

     bin/console

-> If debugging in a rails console, revise teh rails application's *Gemfile* to include:
+> If debugging in a rails console, revise the rails application's *Gemfile* to include:
  `gem 'mygem', '~> 0.0.1', :path => '../mygem'`

 ## Documenting